sharduul/chalk/_posts/2019-10-9-how-to-make-passive-income.md

 Drop me a comment if you need help with setting up your dropshipping store.
 I can create an in-depth step by step guide on that for you.

-## Take a lon...nng break

 The above-mentioned sources are just the tip of an infinitely sized ice-burg of passive income streams.
 Trust me, sky is the limit.

-Imagine what you could do with all that saved time.
+> Imagine what you could do with all that saved time.
 Take a break.
 Go on a vacation.
 And, still, make $180 per day for doing nothing at all!

 That is the freedom that gives me high.
 Keeps me going.